jhudsl/tidyversecourse/manuscript/get-data.md

 Here, we've stored information about Toy Story characters, their age, and their occupation in an object called `json`.

-In this format, we cannot easily work with the data with within R; however, the `jsonlite` package can help us.
+In this format, we cannot easily work with the data within R; however, the `jsonlite` package can help us.
 Using the defaults of the function `fromJSON()`, `jsonlite` will take the data from JSON array format and helpfully return a data frame.

 ```r